-Cabin air filters often go forgotten as part of routine maintenance.
-The purpose of the cabin air filter is filter the air circulating through the cabin.
-Whether the cabin is filled with dust, smoke or smoggy air, this filler will eventually pick up these particles and need to be replaced.
+Cabin air micro filters often go forgotten as part of routine maintenance.
+The purpose of the cabin air micro filter is to purify the air circulating through the cabin.
+Whether the cabin contains dust, pollen, smoke or smoggy air, this filter will eventually pick up these particles and require replacement.

 The BMW E36 has only one cabin air filter located behind the glove box.
 Some BMW models such as the E39 feature two filters.
 The BMW E36 has more of a lengthy process to replace the filter compared to later models, however, it is not all that difficult.

-We recommend changing the cabin air filter as one of the first things to do after purchasing a new used vehicle.
+We recommend changing the cabin filter as one of the first things to do after purchasing a new used vehicle.
 Chances are the previous owner never kept up with the maintenance.
 If the previous owner was a smoker, the air blowing through the cabin may still have smoke particles if the filter is clogged.
-This will cause stale, smelly air to be blown through the cabin.
+This will cause stale, smelly air to circulate throughout the cabin.
 After initial changing of the filter, it isis recommendedo keep replacing it every year.

 Purchasing of the air filter can be readily found at any auto parts store or online.
 The prices are reasonable and usually go for $15 - $20.